Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis

 Here, both the decomposition and reassembly steps are achieved via set operations (i.e., the interaction and union operators, respectively).
-Together with the seen ones, the novel attribute detectors can be utilized to annotate the attribute labels for the dataset automatically. } \new{ To demonstrate the efficiency of ZSLA, we synthesize 207 novel attribute detectors by leveraging only 32 seen ones from the CUB dataset.
-These novel attribute detectors are shown to be effective in capturing their corresponding semantic information and benefit both the attribute detection and localization for the samples in CUB dataset.
-Besides, we also synthesize $\alpha$-CLEVR dataset by \cite{clevr} for conducting the controlled experiments to further discuss the influence of noisy seen attribute labels.
-The results show that ZSLA can provide more robust annotations than the other baseline methods under the noisy scenario.
-Below, we highlight the contributions of this paper: }
+Together with the seen ones, the novel attribute detectors can be utilized to annotate the attribute labels for the dataset automatically. }